xgi-org/paper/paper.md

 * A list of hyperedges, where each line of the file is a hyperedge
 * A list of bipartite edges, where each line is a (node, edge) entry
 * An incidence matrix, where each column corresponds to a particular hyperedge, and the non-zero entries correspond to the nodes that participate in that hyperedge.
 * A JSON file according to the xgi-data standard.
-[ADD A JSON SCHEMA?]

 ### Converting between formats

 Once a higher-order network is created, it may be represented in many different ways [@battiston_networks_2020], e.g. an edge list or an incidence matrix,  and different applications require different hypergraph representations for efficient computation.
 For example, when modeling contagion, a node's infection status may change depending on the statuses of its neighbors, indicating that a representation allowing efficient access to the node's edge neighbors is desirable.
 Likewise, when one is interested in computing properties of a hypergraph that is averaged over the hyperedges such as assortativity or modularity, it may be most efficient to represent a hypergraph by a list of its hyperedges.
 XGI provides methods for users to convert between a hypergraph and, among other things, an edge list, adjacency list, or bipartite edge list; an incidence matrix, adjacency matrix, or Laplacian matrix; or a bipartite graph.
 The two core classes can also be instantiated from input data in any of these formats.

 ### Manipulating the structure